 If you lose your key, immediately inform a Housing staff member so that your room can be secured and your old key deactivated.
 The student will be responsible for associated costs.
 Additional locks (keyed locks, chain locks, deadbolts) may not be installed.
 Residents may use their own portable safes or lockboxes to keep valuables safe.

 The College is not liable for the loss of money or valuables by any person or for any loss sustained on the premises.
 Your parents’ homeowner’s insurance policy may cover private property away from home, or a rider may be attached to the policy.
-If you are not covered under your parents’ homeowner’s policy, you will need to obtain renter’s insurance.
-Housing staff will require proof of insurance as part of the housing agreement.
+If you are not covered under your parents’ homeowner’s policy, you are highly encouraged to obtain renter’s insurance.